 Earth Day is April 22nd of every year.
-This year is the 50th anniversary of Earth Day.

 The above link (in the picture above) takes you to some background information about Earth Day.
 You could put together a non-chronological report, PowerPoint or poster.

 Write a script to interview Greta Thunberg, asking her why she has campaigned about climate change.
 You could then record yourself asking the questions to a member of your family and upload the video to your blog.
 Click on the picture to visit CBBC Newsround.

 Research the impact of climate change on wildlife.
 If you click on the link at the bottom of this page it takes you to a conservation magazine with lots of information.

 Plant some seeds and look after them until they grow.
 Use what you have grown to make a meal.
 Consider the impact of using your homegrown produce on the environment.
 How does this help?